 Inside the Mind of Martin Margiela

-To maintain an air of true, where-are-they mystery in 2020 is no small feat.
+To maintain an air of true, where-are-they mystery in 2023 is no small feat.
 In the era of social media, few are able to cultivate and keep up Banksy-esque anonymity.
-Martin Margiela, the fashion world’s infamously enigmatic icon who left both his namesake label and the public eye nearly a decade ago, is one such figure.
+Martin Margiela, the fashion world’s infamously enigmatic icon who left both his namesake label and the public eye over a decade ago, is one such figure.
 Recent years have brought little more than murmurs of sightings and the occasional rare public statement.
 Margiela does not grant interviews; he is not photographed.

 While Margiela has not shown his face in years, his provocative legacy lives on, its influence traceable in work of Virgil Abloh at OFF-WHITE and Demna Gvasalia’s Balenciaga.
-It’s that legacy which is the subject of Margiela: In His Own Words, a new documentary from acclaimed filmmaker Reiner Holzemer.
+It’s that legacy which is the subject of Margiela: In His Own Words, a documentary from acclaimed filmmaker Reiner Holzemer.
 With a much lauded film about another ‘designer’s designer’ under his belt (2016’s excellent Dries), Holzemer became the first director to receive unprecedented access to Martin himself.
 Though his likeness is never shown, In His Own Words explores the icon in far more revealing ways.
 We see his hands leafing through childhood sketchbooks of early designs, speaking about his first aspirations to the world of fashion.
 From his fears to his frustrations, there’s a striking humanity to the film.

 Early runway models speak about the gentle, always active presence who helped dress them backstage.
 The brand’s storied Spring/Summer 1990 debut was staged on a derelict Paris playground, with plenty of kids among attendees in addition to the industry’s bold-faced critics.
 Its raw, punky minimalism subverted all the hauteur of the traditional fashion institutions; it would set the stage for the groundbreaking work he would create until quietly departing his namesake label in 2008.